nderjung/pxe-roms/README.md

          ```
          Then copy the contents from `out/` to `10.1.0.69:/srv/tftp`.

-3. Set up a HTTP server to host preseeds and kernels.
-A pre-built server is
+3. (Optional) Set up a HTTP server to host preseeds and kernels.
+A pre-built
-   included in the [`docker-compose.yml`](docker-compose.yml) file as an
+   server is included in the [`docker-compose.yml`](docker-compose.yml) file as an
    example.
 In the rest of this tutorial, I will be referring to
-   [`https://pub.nderjung.net`](https://pub.nderjung.net) as the HTTP server.
+   [`https://pub.nderjung.net`](https://pub.nderjung.net) as the self-hosted HTTP
+   server.

 4. Set up a DHCP server to indicate to the network bootable server a ROM is
    available,